Tuesday, May 15, 2012

-Shortly after her birthday last month, Tyber, a 12-year-old, spayed, Domestic Short Hair came down with what she thought was the flu.
+Early this month, Tyber, a 12-year-old, spayed, Domestic Short Hair, came down with what she thought was the flu.
 Tyber had never thought much about organ donation.

-That changed instantly on the afternoon she became ill and passed out in her home.
+That changed instantly the afternoon she passed out playing the organ in her home.
 When she awoke in the hospital, doctors told her she had been put on the National Organ Transplant Waiting List, her organ had failed.

 This Hammond organ died while Tyber was playing Bach

 The organ, a Hammond T-200, was bought used from a social club in the early 1980s.
-Tyber said she’d always wanted to buy a new one, but had recently lost her job as a donut maker and could not afford one.
+Tyber said she would like to replace the organ, but had recently lost her job and could not afford to buy a new one.

 She told the Gazette she had been taking piano and organ lessons since she was a kitten, paid for by her mother, and immediately felt the loss.
 “I was very depressed,” she said.
 “I wasn’t sure how to go on without it.
 Music has been a part of who I am for as long as I can remember.”